eclipse/jnosql-aphrodite/README.md

 The general concepts about the statements:

 * It ends with a break line `\n`
-* It isn't ignored case
+* It is case sensitive
 * All keywords must be in lowercase
 * The goals are to look like SQL, however simpler
 * Even with this query, a specific implementation may not support an operation, condition, so on.
 E.g: Column family may not support query with equals operator in a different column than the key itself.